RuanLottering21/Creating-a-VM/README.md

 </p>

 <h1>Creating a virtual machine through Azure</h1>
+<h2>Description</h2>
-This tutorial shows how to create a Virtual machine within Azure.<br />
+This repositiory provides a step-by-step guide on how to create a Virtual Machine (VM) in a cloud environment (Azure).
+It covers key concepts such as: <br/>
+-subsciption and resoursce Groups<br/>
+-virtual networks <br/>
+-creating and Configuring a VM

 <h2>Environments and Technologies Used</h2>